-This document describes the rules of the RoboCup 2022 3D Soccer Simulation League.
+This document describes the rules of the RoboCup 2023 3D Soccer Simulation League.
 The goal is to provide for fair games and smooth execution of the competitions.
 The Organizing Committee (OC) has the right to append or change these rules at any time within reasonable bounds.
 All teams will be notified of these changes as soon as possible.
 Teams can appeal to these changes or the rules in general.
 However, the OC will make the final decision.
-The organizing committee for RoboCup 2022 simulation 3D league is composed by Luis Paulo Reis (lpreis@fe.up.pt), Marco Simões (msimoes@uneb.br) and Miguel Abreu (m.abreu@fe.up.pt).
+The organizing committee for RoboCup 2023 simulation 3D league is composed by Klaus Dorer (klaus.dorer@hs-offenburg.de), Marco Simões (msimoes@uneb.br) and Hannes Braun (hbraun@stud.hs-offenburg.de).

-New Rules and Server Changes for RoboCup 2022
+New Rules and Server Changes for RoboCup 2023